+If your team is still mainly WFH, you might be especially unaware of how they're doing.
 In a remote workplace where there’s no distinction between work life and home life, people we live with can be affected far more by our work stress than before.
 Your employees could be coping less well than you realise.

 Asking someone how their family members are coping can be a way to get clues on your employee’s own stress levels.
 Getting the chance to talk about someone else may also blunt any awkwardness about talking about their own feelings.

 Ask an employee “How are your stress levels?” and they’ll probably answer that they’re normal and manageable.
 So try eliciting some ideas on actions you can take instead.
 This question can act as an indirect way to gage whether that person feels they’re coping with their workload, and takes the emphasis off them if they worry they are having problems.